 We hold various patents and patent applications in the United States and abroad targeting obesity, diabetes and male and female sexual health among other products.
 Qnexa is our investigational product candidate involving low doses of topiramate and phentermine.
-On June 6, 2006, U.S. Patent

-No. 7,056,890 B2 was issued by the USPTO.
+On June 6, 2006, U.S. Patent No. 7,056,890 B2 was issued by the USPTO.
 This patent contains composition, product, and other claims that should protect Qnexa, if approved, as a proprietary product for the treatment of obesity.
 The term of this patent extends into 2019.
 The corresponding European patent with similar claims has been approved for grant.
 We are in the process of prosecuting patent applications in other countries as well, to obtain significant foreign patent coverage for both Qnexa and future generations of Qnexa.
 Furthermore, we have filed additional patent applications in the United States to expand the coverage that will be provided by the initial U.S. patent.
 The primary focus of the patent applications is on combination therapy using a sympathomimetic agent (such as phentermine) and an anticonvulsant (such as topiramate) for the treatment of obesity and other related disorders.
+We are aware of an issued patent for the use of topiramate for obesity.
 We have worked closely with our patent counsel to put together a cogent patent strategy and are building a strong patent portfolio, ensuring exclusivity for many years to come.